Castcloud/Castcloud/README.md

 <script src="https://gist.github.com/basso/0b84947441aeac8c8c2e.js?file=library-casts"></script>

 #### Server logic
 The basic part of this is really straight forward.
 However there are ways to make this more pain free.
-The server should make a subscription just a reference between the user and the actual podcast feed.
+A subscription should be stored on the server as a reference between the user and the cast.
 That way, if two users subscribe to the same cast will they both have the same cast id and the episodes will have the same episode ids.
 This will reduce the amount of urls you will need to crawl.

 ### Library/Episodes and Library/Newepisodes
 Both these calls return somewhat similar results.
 What to use depends on your client model.